 Checking your accounts online or by telephone a few times during your trip to track your spending and the exchange rate can also help you manage your budget during your trip.

-What About Tipping Etiquette in Paris?
+What About Tipping Etiquette?

 Tipping in Paris is not the obligation it can be in North America.
 A 15 percent service charge is automatically added to your bill in cafes and restaurants.
 However, waitstaff in Paris do not customarily receive this service charge as extra wages, so if the service is good, adding an extra 5-10% to the total amount is recommended.